 An Oklahoma school district has decided to create a publicly-funded religious charter school.
 Given the public funding, should charter schools be treated as "public schools" rather than "private schools" and therefore subject to the Establishment Clause of the First Amendment?
 If "public," must they remain secular?
-Or, in the Court's jurisprudence, is there room for a charter school which is fully-funded by the government but is very religious?
-Is this different than a parental choice program?
+Or, in the Court's jurisprudence, is there room for a charter school which is fully-funded by the government but which is very religious?
+Is it permissible given that Oklahoma has decided to directly fund the school rather than having funds arrive as a matter of parental choice?